nymsio/nymsio.github.io/index.md

 #### 3.5 Key Obfuscation

+As an obstacle to enumeration of the entire directory database or to search for all users of a certain provider or other attempts to mass harvest information identity records are encrypted before storage.
+Both the key for encryption and the index for querying the record are derived by applying the scrypt() key derivation function to the address to be queried.

+    scrypt("user@gmail.com") --> 256 bits split into: 128 bit index, 128 bit encryption key

+Additionally this raises the computational difficulty of enumerating the database remotely with mass queries.

 ## 4. Client Agent

 Clients in the Nyms system have a lot of responsibilities compared to clients of the traditional OpenPGP key server network which simply make HKS queries to a key server.